Alfresco/alfresco-community-repo/README.txt

 MacOS X Sierra users: if you experience by order of magnitude slower performance when connected to a WiFi network (e.g. office WiFi) add your workstation to your local /etc/hosts file as described on https://github.com/SeleniumHQ/selenium/issues/2824.

+To use Chrome instead of Firefox:
+   - copy webdriver.properties from https://github.com/AlfrescoTestAutomation/selenium-grid/tree/master/src/main/resources
+    - put it under src/test/resource in rm-automation-ui project
+    - download the chrome driver from http://chromedriver.storage.googleapis.com/ and extract it
+    - change the following properties in webdriver.properties: webdriver.browser (Chrome) and webdriver.chrome.server.path (path/to/chrome/driver)
+    - run the tests as usual

 Updating License Headers:
 -------------------------